Rxxbertx/Lenovo-Legion-5pro-Hackintosh/README.md

 ***

 > [!IMPORTANT]
-> NEW UPDATE, NOW VENTURA, changes have been made to kexts
+> NEW UPDATE (27/11/2023), NOW VENTURA, changes have been made to kexts